Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Field limit
 ~~~~~~~~~~~

-Security Onion currently utilizes the default field limit for Elasticsearch indices (``1000``).
+Security Onion currently defaults to a field limit of 5000.
 If you receive error messages from Logstash, or you would simply like to increase this, you can do so with one of the following options.

 Temporary
 ~~~~~~~~~